After years of living with five hours of the Canada border

 Us: Three nights.

 Border Agent: Are you camping while you’re here?
-Staying in a hotel?
+Staying in

 Me: No, we’re staying with a friend.